-Personality traits are often defined in a variety of ways, but in psychology they are generally thought of as characteristic forms of behaviors, thoughts, or feelings that tend to be relatively stable and consistent.
+Personality traits are often defined in a variety of ways, but in the field of psychology, they are generally thought of as characteristic forms of behaviors, thoughts, or feelings that tend to be relatively stable and consistent.

 So just what are some of these many traits that have been identified and described by psychologists at various points in history?

-Some of these traits include:
+Some of these that are often included on a list of personality traits include:

 - Emotionally stable